CarlosCaPe/dataqbs_IA/README.md

 This repository contains two Python projects in a single workspace:

 - email_collector: IMAP email collection and classification with .eml export.
-- easybrokers: Utilities and scripts to handle EasyBrokers data.
+- realstate: Utilities and scripts to handle real estate data.

 See also: CHANGELOG.md for English release notes, visible to external collaborators/recruiters.